electron/trop/docs/usage.md

 **Manual Triggering Without Labels**:
 1. Open a bugfix or feature pull request to `master`
-2. You or a co-contributor reviews and merges the pull request into `master`
+2. Your pull request is reviewed and you or a co-contributor merges it into `master`
-3. You create a new comment with the following body: `/trop run backport to [BRANCH_NAME]`, where `[BRANCH_NAME]` is replaced with the branch you wish to backport to
+3. You create a new comment with the following body: `/trop run backport-to [BRANCH_NAME]`, where `[BRANCH_NAME]` is replaced with the branch you wish to backport to
-4. `trop` will begin the backport process for target branches you manually specified
+4. `trop` will begin the backport process for target branch you manually specified
-5. `trop` will automatically open pull requests containing `cherry-pick`s of the code into the branches you specified in your comment body
+5. `trop` will automatically open pull requests containing `cherry-pick`s of the code into the branch you specified in your comment body
-5. You or a co-contributor resolves any conflicts and merges in `trop`'s backports
+5. You or a co-contributor resolves any conflicts and merges in the backport pull request `trop` created

+**Note**
+  - If you delete a branch immediately after merging its associated pull request, `trop` will be unable to find it and the backports will fail

 That's all there is to it!
 Congratulations, you did it! :tada: